CYTARABINE 20MG/ML INJECTION

 with high doses of cytarabine.

-blood (hyperuricaemia) may be high during treatment.
-Your doctor will tell
+blood (hyperuricemia) may be high during treatment.
+Your doctor will tell you

-• During treatment with cytarabine administration of certain vaccines is not
+• during treatment with cytarabine administration of certain vaccines is not advised.

-advised.
 If required, consult your doctor.
-Use of killed or inactivated vaccine
+Use of killed or inactivated vaccine may not have

-may not have the desired effect due to suppressed immune system while
+the desired effect due to suppressed immune system while on cytarabine.

 as severe respiratory insufficiency has been reported.
 If required, consult